 RSQE is a modeling and forecasting unit that has been in operation at the University of Michigan since 1952.
 Four times a year, RSQE provides forecasts of both the U.S. national economy and the Michigan economy.

 Summaries of the latest RSQE forecasts are available on this website.
-For the November 2022 to October 2023 forecast cycle, RSQE’s U.S. and Michigan forecast reports will be publically available at no cost.
+Since November 2022, RSQE’s U.S. and Michigan forecast reports will be publically available at no cost.
 The public reports will not include the detailed forecast tables.
 Data subscriptions are available for users who would like the underlying forecast detail in spreadsheet format.
 Please see our subscriptions page for more information.

 Attendees at the Conference are primarily upper level business and government economists and analysts from all over the country (with the Midwest over-represented) and from all types of industry, plus local academics from the University of Michigan and the nearby region.

 RSQE is directed by Gabriel Ehrlich.
-The professional staff includes Jacob Burton, Don Grimes, Daniil Manaenkov, and Michael R. McWilliams.
-Directors Emeritus George A. Fulton and Saul Hymans continue to advise on the forecasts.
+The professional staff includes Jacob Burton, Don Grimes, Daniil Manaenkov, Michael R. McWilliams, and Yinuo Zhang.
+Directors Emeriti George A. Fulton and Saul Hymans continue to advise on the forecasts.

 RSQE has twice received the prestigious Blue Chip Annual Economic Forecasting Award, AEFA, recognizing “accuracy, timeliness, and professionalism” in economic forecasting.